MarioLisbona/v2-node-telegram-app/README.md

 7. **Bot Creation:** After providing a name and username, BotFather will confirm the details you've entered and provide you with a token for your new bot.
 This token is necessary for authenticating requests to the Telegram Bot API.
 8. **Save the Token:** Copy the token and use its value for the `.env` key-pair `BOT_TOKEN`

-### Create a new Telegram chat and add the Bot

-1. Create a new telegram chat and add the bot username
-2. Open the chat and click the 3 dots in the top right corner and select `info`
-3. Find the bot in the members list and click it
-4. Click `Add to Group or Channel` and select the chat you want to use
-5. Add the bot as Administrator

 ### Install dependencies

 - Run the following command to install the dependencies